William5553/triv/README.md

 Scroll down to priviliged intents

-Turn on presence intent and server members intent
+Turn on presence intent, message content intent, and server members intent

 Save your changes